iamalbert/blog/source/_posts/java-function.md

 - **You can't use bound variables** (e.g., captured variables in C++ or upvalues in Lua) unless they are declared as `final`.
 Therefore, it's not easy to make closure or higher-order functions.
 - **You can't throw checked exceptions**, unless the caller explicitly allows.

-However, because a lambda expression is compiled as instantiating an anonymous class, it's obvious that the compiler needs to figure out the name of the class, and that class must have exactly one abstract method.
+As lambda expressions are compiled as instantiating an anonymous class, apparently the compiler needs to figure out the name of the interface (of the anonymous class), and that interface must have exactly one abstract method.
 This leads to the most annoying limitation of Java lambdas: **Lambda expression must have an explicit target-type of `FunctionalInterface`**.

-In other languages you can easily create an generic anonymous function.
+In other languages, you can easily create an anonymous generic function.

 ```py
 # Python